What accommodations are offered at UL Lafayette?

 Am I required to request accommodations if I have a disability?

 No. You only need to request accommodations if you want to use them in your studies.
-Accommodations will not be suggested or offered unless you identify yourself as a student with a disability (by coming to our office and registering with us) and requesting them.
+Accommodations will not be suggested or offered unless you identify yourself as a student with a disability (by coming to the Office of Disability and registering with us) and requesting them.

 How do I register with ODS and request accommodations?

-You will need to complete a New Student Application form and submit documentation.
+You will need to complete an ODS New Student Application form and submit documentation.
 Once approved, you will schedule an accommodation meeting with our office.
 We will discuss the types of reasonable accommodations you are eligible for at that time.

 How will my professors know I am receiving accommodations and registered with ODS?

-At the beginning of every semester, you are required to come to our office and update your information.
-At that time we will print accommodations letters for you.
+At the beginning of every semester, you will need to login to ULINK to request your letters through the disability services portal under the "Academics" tab.
+Accomodation letters will be emailed to you and your faculty.
 The letters will state that you are registered with ODS and will list your accommodations.
 The letter will not state your disability.

 Will my professors give me accommodations if I have not registered with ODS?